-Good and Gracious God, Your Son, Jesus Christ, invites all people to follow him and become his disciples.
+Good and Gracious God, Your Son, Jesus Christ, invites us and all people to follow him and become his disciples.
 Touch our hearts, enlighten our minds, and stir our spirit.
 Help us daily to take up our cross and follow him; by living his Word and proclaiming his Good News to those around us.
 May our faith in you increase, may our hunger for the Gospel intensify, and may our parish be strengthened as we learn to love one another as he has loved us.
 For this we pray, Amen

 The word ‘discipleship’ is being used in today’s church to describe the practice of Christian faith.
 For many the word disciple calls to mind Peter, James, John and the other nine disciples whom Jesus called to be his first followers.
 The word can, however, be extended to include all Christian people today.